slyval/guidelines/SAP Commerce/Commerce Conventions.md

 As converters and populators are classes, all class conventions apply.
 Additionally all converters must be suffixed with **Converter** and all populators must be suffixed with **Populator**.

 ### Dependency Management
-All controllers, facades, services, converters data access objects are declared/defined as beans.
+All controllers, facades, services, converters, populators and data access objects are declared/defined as beans.
 By default, all beans run as singletons unless specified.
 Beans can depend on other beans as long as the depended upon bean is declared in the same extension or an extension that is depended upon.

 Dependencies between extensions are declared in the **extensioninfo.xml** of an extension.